 Indiana American Water takes great measures to reduce the potential for lead to leach from your pipes into drinking water.
 We perform regular testing of treated water to ensure the water exiting our treatment facilities is not contaminated with lead.
-We also conduct tests in our distribution system in accordance with EPA regulatory requirements and take steps to reduce the potential of lead leaching from service lines and household pipes into the water by managing pH levels in the water leaving our treatment facilities and adding corrosion inhibitors where needed.
+We also conduct tests in our distribution system in accordance with the U.S. Environmental Protection Agency (EPA) regulatory requirements and take steps to reduce the potential of lead leaching from service lines and household pipes into the water by managing pH levels in the water leaving our treatment facilities and adding corrosion inhibitors where needed.

 Below, learn about the risk factors that may cause lead in your drinking water, and how to minimize your exposure to lead contamination.

 - Lead in your plumbing system.
 If your home’s plumbing system utilizes lead piping or solder, it is possible that lead could leach into your home’s water supply.
 If your home was constructed before 1930 and contains the original plumbing system, it is more likely that lead components may have been used.
 If your home was built before January 1986, lead solder may have been used to connect plumbing joints.

 - Electrical grounding connected to the plumbing system.
 When a home’s grounding wires are connected to plumbing, it can elevate the risk of lead exposure as well as corrosion to pipes.

 - Home treatment devices.
 Certain home treatment devices, such as water softeners, might increase lead levels in your water.
 Always consult the device manufacturer for information on potential impacts to your drinking water or household plumbing.

 Lead in drinking water does not produce a taste or smell, nor is it visible.
 Testing by a certified laboratory will tell you if lead exists in your home’s water and how much lead there is.

 There are steps you can take to minimize your family’s exposure to lead contamination in drinking water.